derektypist/columns-in-bootstrap-4/README.md

 Resize the width of the browser window.
 If the browser window is below a certain width, it has 3 vertical columns.
 Ensure all the user stories have been met.

+## Deployment

+This project is hosted on [GitHub Pages](https://derektypist.github.io/columns-in-bootstrap-4) using the master branch.

+To set up remotely use the command

+    git remote add origin https://github.com/derektypist/columns-in-bootstrap-4

+Any updates, use the git push command

+## Credits

+### Content

+The contents in this project were written by me.